-WorldTides™ uses a number of public and licensed sources for tidal predictions.
-When available, land-based station observations from tide gauges are used for the maximum accuracy.
-When station data is not available, predictions based on satellite observation are used instead.
-Satellite predictions are not as accurate but you can choose whether or not to include these depending on the application.
+WorldTides™ uses several public and licensed sources for tidal predictions.
+In most cases, observations are made from tide gauges at land-based stations to ensure accuracy.
+When station data is not available, we use satellite data.
+Satellite predictions are less accurate, but you can choose whether or not to include them depending on the application.

 Note: Because these predictions do not include weather conditions or seismic activity, they should not be relied upon to aid in navigation or other critical tasks involving personnel or property safety.